TetrahedronAI/circle/README.md

 ### Naming Conventions

 Mostly, the names of modules are universal, but, there was some choice of the *maths* section of the module.
-In the end, the maths section is known as `easyneuron.math` rather than `easyneuron.maths` (as we are a British group), since there is such a large population who'll use this knowing American English, and it is quicker to type anyway.
+In the end, the maths section is known as `easyneuron.math` rather than `easyneuron.maths` (as we are a British group), since there is such a large population who'll use this knowing American English, and it is quicker to type than the British version of  _maths_.